HaomingChen1998/Portfolio-Project/Learning Note/Python Quick Help/README.md

 # Revert to previous Git Version (revert locally, then push out as a new commit)
 git revert HEAD
 git push origin main

+# Creates a new branch and push to that branch
+git branch newBranch master # Creates a new branch called "newBranch" base on the master branch. git checkout newBranch # Switches to "newBranch" branch git push -u origin newBranch # Pushes to that branch
 ```

 **Error Handling for Using Virtual Environment:**